 Current research projects: (This is a stub)

-At the heart of my research is the question of how artificially intelligent algorithms can deal with uncertainty in the perception of their environment and how they can learn from experience.
+At the heart of my research is the question of how artificially intelligent algorithms can deal with uncertainty in the perception of their environment and how they can learn from experience in an ethical way.
+The problem of ethically engineered artificially intelligent systems is central to this research.

 I use Object Petri Nets as a model of communication and as a mathematical model for analysing system properties.
 Petri nets combine the mathematical rigour with the visualisation required to convey complex scenarios to the lay person.
 They have proven incredibly useful in many collaborations.